PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 Next, you can delve into the quantitative data by looking at how users can be segmented into different groups based on criteria such as size or industry.
 Puzzle used this information to structure its pricing model, for example.

 “On [our pricing page](https://puzzle.io/pricing) we make this pretty clear,” says Scott.
-“We have a plan for formation-stage founders, a plan for startups who have raised a little funding, and a scale plan for companies which are generating revenue.
+“We have a plan for formation-stage founders, a plan for startups who have raised a little funding, and an automation plan for companies which are a little more mature and prioritize efficiency, accuracy, and not waiting weeks to close their books."

 Each plan also reflects the pain points a user would deal with at that stage too and addresses it with a product feature.
-Monthly compliance checklists in the free plan, for example, help formation-stage founders get started quickly — but give way in the scale-up plan to AI automation and new processes.
+Monthly compliance checklists in the free plan, for example, help formation-stage founders get started quickly — but give way in the Automation plan to AI and streamlined workflows.

 > **Putting it into practice:** If you aren’t using tiered pricing plans then it can still be helpful to think of your broader [pricing principles](/handbook/engineering/feature-pricing).
 Ask yourself: how do these principles work for your different user segments?